A Survival Guide for Parenting During the Coronavirus

 6. Carve out time for togetherness

-In these stressful and uncertain times, setting some time aside for an activity can help ease tension and bring your family closer together.
-Here are a few ideas you can try:
+In these stressful and uncertain times, setting some time aside for a family activity can help ease tension and bring your family closer together.
+Here are a few ideas you can try with your family:

 - Start a garden together, or take the simpler route of planting a few potted plants

 - Take turns reading a book aloud to each other, then discuss each chapter

 - A family movie night is a low-key activity that’s easy to plan and execute

 - Put a puzzle together as a family

 - Organize family cooking nights.
 A different family member can choose the dish each week

 - Daily check-ins: Ask each person in your family their favourite and least favourite part of their day

 7. Remember to find little moments for yourself

 To be there for your family during this difficult time, it’s important to take care of yourself, too.
 Be sure to do something every day that brings you joy, even if it’s something small, and learn how to protect your mental health so you can stay as strong as possible.